ipinfo/python-db/README.md

 >>> country
 'US'
 ```
-Client will download the free `country_asn` mmdb database if it doesn't exist or the path to the mmdb file is not provided.
-If the database exists in default path it'll skip the download but can be forced to replace the old file by providing `replace=True` while initializing client object.
+The `Client` will download the free `country_asn` database if it doesn't exist or if the path to the database file is not provided.

+If the database exists in the default path, the download will be skipped, but can still be forced to replace the old file by providing `replace=True` while initializing the `Client` object.
 ```python
 >>> client = ipinfodb.Client(access_token, replace=True)
 ```

 ### Available Methods

 - getCountry(ip)